-Another slightly different version states that by killing Soorapadman, Murugan incurred Brahmahathi dosham, and so He prayed at this temple to be relieved of the dosham.
+Another version states that by killing Soorapadman, Murugan incurred Brahmahathi dosham, and so He prayed at this temple to be relieved of the dosham.
 The Brahma Hathi is said to be in the form of a square stone under the neem tree outside the temple.

 A Pandya king named Maharathan had no children.
 He prayed at this temple, after taking a dip a the Shanmuka Teertham, and preparing a sweet payasam which, after neivedyam, was given to local Brahmins.
 After this, he begot children.
 As a result, devotees pray for childbirth at this temple.

 There is a branch of Cholas called the Kongu Cholas (the Cholas who ruled over Kongu nadu, the general area where this temple is located, approximating modern day Coimbatore and its surrounding areas).
 This temple is believed to have been built by the Kongu Cholas, and there are inscriptions referring to Vikrama Chola I in the sanctum and prakaram.
 The images of Kalabhairavar and Lingodhbhavar in the temple are classic examples of Kongu Chola architecture.